-1 Calculated based on a price of \$112.71 per share (the closing price for the Class C Non-Voting Common Stock on the last trading day of 2022 as reported by the NYSE).
+&lt;sup>1 Calculated based on a price of \$191.22 per share (the closing price for the Class C Non-Voting Common Stock on the last trading day of 2023 as reported by the NYSE).

-For the RSUs vesting in March 2024: (i) vesting of one-third of each of the grants of time-based RSUs made in 2021 and 2022; and (ii) the target amount of performance-based RSUs eligible to vest as determined by the Compensation Committee for each executive officer contingent on the achievement of performance objectives related to business volume, subject to "gatekeeper" metrics related to capital and asset quality for the performance period of January 1, 2021 through December 31, 2023, as described in more detail in Farmer Mac's Current Report on Form 8-K filed with the SEC on March 8, 2021.
+For the RSUs vesting in March 2025: (i) vesting of one-third of each of the grants of time-based RSUs made in 2022 and 2023; and (ii) the target amount of performance-based RSUs eligible to vest as determined by the Compensation Committee for each executive officer contingent on the achievement of performance objectives related to Earnings before Credit, subject to "gatekeeper" metrics related to capital and asset quality for the performance period of January 1, 2022 through December 31, 2024, as described in more detail in Farmer Mac's Current Report on Form 8-K filed with the SEC on March 15, 2022.

-For the RSUs vesting in March 2025: (i) vesting of one-third of each of the grants of time-based RSUs made in 2022; and (ii) the target amount of performance-based RSUs eligible to vest as determined by the Compensation Committee for each executive officer contingent on the achievement of performance objectives related to Earnings before Credit, subject to "gatekeeper" metrics related to capital and asset quality for the performance period of January 1, 2022 through December 31, 2024, as described in more detail in "Executive Compensation Governance-Compensation Discussion and Analysis-Total Compensation Elements-Long-Term Incentive Compensation-Performance-Based RSUs Granted in 2022."
+For the RSUs vesting in March 2026: (i) vesting of one-third of each of the grants of time-based RSUs made in 2023; (ii) the target amount of performance-based RSUs eligible to vest as determined by the Compensation Committee for each executive officer contingent on the achievement of performance objectives related to Earnings before Credit, subject to "gatekeeper" metrics related to capital and asset quality for the performance period of January 1, 2023 through December 31, 2025; and (iii) only for Mr. Nordholm, the target amount of the special one-time incentive equity award of 15,000 performance-based RSUs granted in March 2023 to incentivize his continued employment with Farmer Mac through March 31, 2026.
+The terms of the performance-based RSUs granted in March 2023 are described in more detail in "Executive Compensation Governance-Compensation Discussion and Analysis-Total Compensation Elements-Long-Term Incentive Compensation-Performance-Based RSUs Granted in 2023."

-2 For the RSUs vesting in March 2023: (i) vesting of one-third of each of the grants of time-based RSUs made in 2020, 2021, and 2022 (only the grants made in 2021 and 2022 to Mr. Crady); and (ii) with respect to the grants of performance-based RSUs awarded to Ms. Ramesh and Messrs.
-Nordholm, Carpenter, and Mullery in March 2020, vesting was contingent on the achievement of performance objectives related to Net Outstanding Business Volume, subject to "gatekeeper" metrics related to capital and asset quality for the performance period of January 1, 2020 through December 31, 2022, as described in more detail in Farmer Mac's Current Report on Form 8-K filed with the SEC on March 10, 2020.
-In March 2023, the Compensation Committee determined that the specified gatekeeper metrics were satisfied and that Farmer Mac's Net Outstanding Business Volume was \$25.902 billion as of December 31, 2022.
-That level of Net Outstanding Business Volume was between the target level of \$25.323 billion (100% of target award) and the \$31.004 billion level that would have earned the maximum 200% of target award.
-That resulted in an interpolated amount of 110.1884% of the target number of performance-based RSUs granted in March 2020 vesting on March 31, 2023 for Ms. Ramesh and Messrs.
-Nordholm, Carpenter, and Mullery.
+&lt;sup>2 For the RSUs vesting in March 2024: (i) vesting of one-third of each of the grants of time-based RSUs made in 2021, 2022, and 2023; and (ii) with respect to the grants of performance-based RSUs awarded in March 2021, vesting was contingent on the achievement of performance objectives related to Net Outstanding Business Volume, subject to "gatekeeper" metrics related to capital and asset quality for the performance period of January 1, 2021 through December 31, 2023, as described in more detail in Farmer Mac's Current Report on Form 8-K filed with the SEC on March 8, 2021.
+In March 2024, the Compensation Committee determined that the specified gatekeeper metrics were satisfied and that Farmer Mac's Net Outstanding Business Volume was \$28.471 billion as of December 31, 2023.
+That level of Net Outstanding Business Volume was between the target level of \$28.181 billion (100% of target award) and the \$35.863 billion level that would have earned the maximum 200% of target award.
+That resulted in an interpolated amount of 103.7754% of the target number of performance-based RSUs granted in March 2021 vesting on March 31, 2024.

-SAR Exercises and Stock Vested
+SARs Exercises and Stock Vested

-The following table provides information about SARs exercised during 2022 by Ms. Ramesh, Mr. Carpenter, and Mr. Mullery, who were the only named executive officers to exercise SARs during the year.
+The following table provides information about SARs exercised during 2023 by Ms. Ramesh, Mr. Carpenter, and Mr. Mullery, who were the only named executive officers to exercise SARs during the year.
 The value realized upon exercise of the SARs is the difference between (1) the fair market value of the Class C Non-Voting Common Stock on the date of exercise and (2) the SARs grant price, then multiplied by the number of SARs exercised, excluding the amounts retained by Farmer Mac to satisfy tax withholding requirements arising from the exercises.